-Taking out a loan is a big commitment.
-It’s really important that when you do borrow, you’re confident you’ll be able to meet your repayments every month.
+Taking out a loan is a big commitment, so it’s really important that you’re confident you’ll be able to meet your repayments every month.

 That’s why it makes sense to work out how much you’ll have to pay back each month.
 But, because you’ll be paying interest on the loan, it can be difficult to work out just how much you’ll have to repay.
 Luckily, there are tools out there to help.